-Join Peggy Fisher for an in-depth discussion in this video Exploring the IDE, part of Up and Running with C++.
+Join Peggy Fisher for an in-depth discussion in this video Exploring the IDE, part of Learning C++.

 After you clicked Open Eclipse, you will see a prompt for the default work space.
 Click the check box and then click OK.
 If we are using Eclipse for other programing languages, such as Java or Python, we might have to change the prospective.
 In the top right hand corner, you'll see, right now, I have the CC++ prospective checked.
 The main part of the window will be empty the first time we open the prospective.
 On the left, there will be a block containing the Project Explore.
 This is where we'll see all of our projects and program files.